 Be careful not to go overboard with his Hayagake (quarter-circle forward + kick) forward dash.
 This allows Zeku to close distances on his opponent quickly and keep the pressure on, but he's entirely vulnerable during the dash.
 The EX version of the move is much safer, since Zeku will simply teleport towards his target.

 While casual players may have trouble picking up Zeku, the professional Street Fighter V circuit has had little trouble getting into this character.

 Here's Patrick "DaFeetLee" Lee just getting downright filthy with Zeku's combo potential.

 And here he is just doing ungodly things in the corner.

-As has been the case with previous DLC characters, Street Fighter legend Daigo Umehara has spotlighted some of Japan's best players, showing what they're capable of with Zeku.
+Japan's best players have shown what they're capable of with Zeku.
 Let's take a look at Lee "Poongko" Chung Gon and Yusuke Momochi are able to pour the pressure on using the Bushinryu ninja.